Approximating quantum channels by completely positive maps with small Kraus rank: Statement of the main results

 In particular, we have the $(1{\rightarrow}1)$-norm approximation of $\cN$ by $\widehat{\cN}$

 in which we can further impose that $\widehat{\cN}$ is strictly, and not just up to an error $2\varepsilon$, trace preserving (see the proof of Theorem \ref{th:main}). \end{remark}

+The main interest of the approximation statements in Theorem \ref{th:main} and Remark \ref{remark:schatten} is their universality.
+They indeed establish that any quantum channel can be approximated by one that has Kraus rank of order $\max(|\A|,|\B|)\log(|\rE|)$.
+They of course do not exclude the existence of channels for which a better compression would be possible, but provide an achievable compression in the worst-case scenario.

-One important question at this point is the one of optimality in Theorem \ref{th:main}.
-A first obvious observation to make in order to answer it is the following: if a CP map has Kraus-rank $s$, then it necessarily sends rank $1$ inputs to output states of rank at most $s$.
+One important question at this point is the one of optimality in the above results.
+A first obvious observation to make in order to answer it is the following: if a CP map has Kraus rank $s$, then it necessarily sends rank $1$ inputs to output states of rank at most $s$.
 This is of course informative only if $s$ is smaller than the output space dimension.
-But as we shall see, having this is mind will be useful to prove that certain channels cannot be compressed further than as guaranteed by Theorem \ref{th:main}.
+But as we shall see, having this in mind will be useful to prove that certain channels cannot be compressed further than as guaranteed by Theorem \ref{th:main}.

 Our constructions will be based on the existence of so-called tight normalized frames.
 Namely, for any $N,d\in\N$ with $N\geq d$, there exist unit vectors $\ket{\psi_1},\ldots,\ket{\psi_N}$ in $\C^d$ such that